In appointing fund managers, NILGOSC retains statutory responsibility for the management of the Fund and that responsibility cannot be delegated.

 The allocation of the Fund between asset classes is formally reviewed every three years.
 NILGOSC has determined the types of asset class in which it wishes to invest and has selected a range of fund managers to manage particular types of asset class depending on their area of expertise.

-The tables below set out the mandates and primary fund investments in place as at 31 March 2020 and details the type and percentage of assets invested with each at this date, including cash held for trading purposes per fund manager.
-In the case of the primary funds, the amount shown in the table reflects the value of NILGOSC’s investment in the fund at 31 March 2020 and not the total commitment made to the fund.
-This information can be found in the footnote to the tables below.
+The table below sets out the mandates and primary fund investments in place as at 31 March 2021 and details the type and percentage of assets invested with each at this date, including cash held for trading purposes.
+In the case of the primary funds, the percentage shown in the table reflects the value of NILGOSC’s asset investment (excluding derivatives, investment cash and cash equivalents) at 31 March 2021 and not the total commitment made to the fund.
+This information can be found in the footnote to the following table:

 |Asset class||Fund manager||% of total fund|